entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     --impersonate CLIENT[:OS]       Client to impersonate for requests.
 E.g. chrome, chrome-110, chrome:windows-10.
 Pass
                                     --impersonate="" to impersonate any client.
+                                    Note that forcing impersonation for all
+                                    requests may have a detrimental impact on download speed and stability
     --list-impersonate-targets      List available clients to impersonate.
     -4, --force-ipv4                Make all connections via IPv4
     -6, --force-ipv6                Make all connections via IPv6